FC-Datalog as a Framework for Efficient String Querying: Introduction

 We focus on the model checking problem primarily through two different lenses: \emph{data complexity} and \emph{combined complexity}.
 In many cases for query languages it is reasonable to use data complexity as the queries are often significantly smaller than the data.
 In text-based settings on the other hand, features such as regular expressions can make queries large.
 Consequently, combined complexity remains an important consideration.

-\subparagraph*{Deterministic Regex.}
+\subsection{Deterministic Regex.}

-As the regular languages are often not enough to express what is required in practice, almost all modern programming languages (such as e.g. PERL, Python, and Java) do not implement only classical \emph{regular expressions}, as introduced by Kleene~\cite{Kleene}, but \emph{regex}, regular expressions extended with \emph{back{-}references}.
-These are operators that match a repetition of a previously matched string, and whilst they do increase expressibility, they also lead to intractability \changetwo{of membership} (see \cite{regex}).
-Freydenberger and Schmid \cite{deterministicRegex} combined regex with the notion of determinism to define $\drx$, the class of \emph{deterministic regex}, to obtain a tractable class of regex with more expressive power than deterministic regular expressions.
+As the regular languages are often not enough to express what is required in practice, almost all modern programming languages (such as e.g. PERL, Python, and Java) do not implement only classical \emph{regular expressions}, as introduced in~\cite{Kleene}, but \emph{regex}, regular expressions extended with \emph{back{-}references}.
+These are operators that match a repetition of a previously matched string, and whilst they do increase expressivity, they also lead to intractability \changetwo{of membership} (see \cite{regex}).
+Regex were combined with the notion of determinism in \cite{deterministicRegex} to define $\drx$, the class of \emph{deterministic regex}, a tractable class of regex with more expressive power than deterministic regular expressions.

-\subparagraph*{Other Related Models.}
+\subsection{Other Related Models.}

 As well as $\fcdatalog$, there also exist other related models that capture $\p$.
 These include positive Range~Concatenation Grammars~($\prcg$)~(see e.g.~\cite{rcgChapter}), and Hereditary~Elementary~Formal~Systems~($\hefs$)~(see e.g. \cite{introHEFS}), which do not have finite model semantics.
 The key difference of these models to $\fcdatalog$ is in $\fcdatalog$'s use of word equations, \changetwo{which are not present} in other formalisms and are crucial for our restrictions that lead to efficient fragments.